Search by Keyword

 The first time the US heard the song was on the Vee-Jay album “Introducing…The Beatles,” released January 10th, 1964.
 The album was prepared for release as early as July 22nd, 1963, but was not released until January, making it the first Beatles album released in America.
 This album reached #2 on the Billboard album chart, just below "Meet The Beatles!" at #1.

-In order to cash in on the Beatles' first US visit with their three Ed Sullivan Show appearances, Vee-Jay issued a four song extended play single (or EP) entitled “The Beatles – Souvenir of Their Visit To America.”
+In order to cash in on the Beatles' first US visit with their three Ed Sullivan Show appearances, Vee-Jay issued a four song extended play single (or EP) they titled “The Beatles – Souvenir of Their Visit To America.”
 This was released on March 23rd, 1964 and contained “Misery” as the first song on side one.
-As EPs don’t sell as well in the United States as they do in Britain, this release did not chart at all in the Billboard Hot 100, due in part to a percentage of the sales being made through mail order offers.
+As EPs don’t sell as well in America as they do in Britain, this release did not chart at all in the Billboard Hot 100, due in part to a percentage of the sales being made through mail order offers.
 Nonetheless, it was reported to have sold 78,800 copies.
 Capitol records also attempted releasing Beatles EPs on two occasions in the coming months, but these fared only slightly better than this one did.

 Then, just three days before the court order took effect, Vee-Jay records released the album “Songs, Pictures And Stories Of The Fabulous Beatles” on October 12th, 1964.
 This was a blatant attempt at gouging American fans out of more money by encouraging them to purchase the same set of songs they already owned.
 With its attractive full color gate-fold sleeve, it was designed to look like a new album by America’s favorite group.
 But the album inside that sleeve had not only the same exact song list as the “Introducing…The Beatles” album, but the actual album they had purchased previously with the same label on the record.
 This release proved to fool at least some of the US Beatles fans, in that it reached #63 on Billboard's album charts and sold approximately 400,000 copies.
 Vee-Jay records apparently felt that ‘desperate times called for desperate measures,’ since the record label was facing major financial troubles at the time, this eventually resulting in their closing their doors in May of 1966.